KrishnaRajSingh/udacity-machine-learning-introduction/README.md

 # udacity-machine-learning-introduction

 # Udacity Computer Vision Nano Degree
-This repository contains my project submissions in order to complete and graduate Computer Vision nano degree from udacity.
+This repository contains my project submissions in order to complete and graduate machine-learning-introduction  from udacity.

 Feel free to explore.